korningf/arch-ops/kube-ops.md

 17. Monitoring:    The common model forces us to implement a standard for health checks, metrics, logging, and tracing.

-18. Resiliency:   Monitored Health Checks makes the system is now self-healing, it can restart unresponsive containers.
+18. Resiliency:   Monitored Health Checks means the system is now self-healing, it can restart unresponsive containers.

 19. Reliability:  Monitored Apps can then be restarted, replicated, and load-balanced for fault-tolerance and reliability.